Total 202 Questions

 Explanation:

-When integrating with a REST API that expects form-encoded parameters (i.e., application/x-www-form-urlencoded), the appropriate service type in Salesforce B2C Commerce is:
+When integrating with a REST API that expects parameters to be "form-encoded" (this corresponds to the Content-Type application/x-www-form-urlencoded), the Developer should use the HTTP Form service type.

 Given a NewsletterSubscription custom object that has a key attribute named email of type String, what is the correct syntax to create the NewsletterSubscription custom object and persist it to the database?